CodingGuardsman/PetAdoptionApp/README.md

 To run the application locally, follow these steps:
 1. Clone this repository to your local machine.
 2. Open `index.html` in your web browser.

+To access the site: https://gumptruck.github.io/PetAdoptionApp/

+Note that this is for showcase purposes, and the contact shelter will not connect to any actual shelter.